mezcel/plantid/README.md

 This application, in conjunction with a separate image matching software I am also developing, is a reliable way to identify different plant species.
 It adds an additional degree of certainty to image matching methods and human visual perception alone.

-This application was developed in VB.NET because my initial audience consistend of veteran biologist who had a minimal education in programming, yet felt comfortable with Visual Basic.
+This application was developed in VB.NET because my initial audience consistend of veteran biologists who had a minimal education in programming, yet felt comfortable with Visual Basic.

 ## How This Application Is Used